 MOUNT SILL SUMMIT

-At 1:00 PM, the Class 3 ridge gave way and I knew I had finally made summit.
+At 1:00 PM, the ridge scramble gave way and I knew I had finally made summit.
 I looked around for the register and found it nestled between two medium sized boulders.
 While examining it, I realized that I was now in a complete white out with maybe 30 feet of visibility.
 I lost all interest in sticking around and started back down the ridge.
 I would have to come back and see those gorgeous views R.J.
 Secor promised me another time.

 After descending roughly 100 feet, I started looking for the nearest saw tooth granite slab to pick up my crampons and didn't see them anywhere.
 I immediately started to question the idea of placing them on the rocks instead of packing them.
 I tried to retrace my steps and within a few moments (that felt like an eternity), an opening in the clouds presented the top of the Palisade glacier off in the distance allowing me to orient myself.
 I was climbing down the wrong side of the mountain.